 8:00 AM to 5:00 PM.

-LabCorp received information from either your ordering physician or your insurance company indicating that you are responsible for all or part of the cost of the services we provided.
+LabCorp received information from either your ordering physician or your insurance company indicating that you are responsible for all or part of the fees for testing services we provided.
 For more information about a bill you received from LabCorp, please contact Patient Billing at 800-845-6167.

-LabCorp will send you a bill about once a month until the balance due for services we performed has been paid.
+LabCorp will send you a bill approximately once a month until the balance due for services we performed has been paid.

 If you receive a bill from LabCorp, you may make a payment using one of the following methods: